lfn-cnti/bestpractices/doc/whitepaper/Accelerating_Cloud_Native_in_Telco.md

 complexities in the transition to the declarative and GitOps-driven automation models prevalent in the cloud native ecosystem.

 **Dependencies.** Cloud Native applications shall be completely separated from the underlying infrastructure, especially hardware.
-Nevertheless, in practice today there are often very hard dependencies present, be it on specific technologies, or on specific vendor products.
+Nevertheless, in practice today there are often very hard dependencies present, be it on specific technologies or specific vendor products.
 The CNFs often require a specific hardware type or brand (e.g. CPU, NIC) and do not allow for flexibility supported by local validation.
 CNFs are not able to run on any CNCF-certified Kubernetes distributions.
 Even if the dependency is fulfilled there is a lack of attention to those dependencies.
 For example, a CNF can break because the firmware of the network card was updated,